jcubic/wayne/README.md

 Additional methods:
 * `redirect()` - accept URL or optional first argument that is the number of HTTP code
+* `respond(res)` - accept Response object in case you want to use a different [Response object](https://developer.mozilla.org/en-US/docs/Web/API/Response).
 * `sse([options])` - function creates Server-Sent Event stream, the return object has a method `send` that sends a new event.
 * `fetch(url | Request)` - method will send a normal HTTP request to the server and return the result to the client.
 You can use the default Request object from the route.
 * `download(data, { filename })` - a method that can be used to trigger file download.
 The data can be a `string` or `arrayBuffer` you can use native fetch API and call `await res.text()` or `await res.arrayBuffer()` and pass the result as data.